bxparks/AUniter/jenkins/README.md

 ![Stage View image](StageView.png)

-Most likely, the last step 'Test' failed because you not have an Arduino Nano board attached to your `/dev/ttyUSB0` port.
-In that case, you probably saw this instead:
+If you don't have an Arduino board connected, or the serial port is incorrect, the 'Test' stage probably failed.
+In that case, you probably see this instead:

 ![Stage View failed image](StageViewFailedTest.png)